 Bridging Two Eras of Custodial Transfers

-Arizona adopted the Uniform Transfers to Minors Act (UTMA) to replace the older Uniform Gifts to Minors Act (UGMA).
-This transition created a practical question: what happens to transfers that were made under the old law?
-Section 14-7671 answers that question directly.
+Arizona adopted the UTMA to replace the older UGMA.
+This change created a practical question: what happens to transfers made under the old law?
+Section 14-7671 answers that directly.

 This article applies to a transfer within the scope of section 14-7652 made after its effective date if either of the following is true: 1.
 The transfer purports to have been made under the Arizona uniform gifts to minors act.
 2. The instrument by which the transfer purports to have been made uses in substance the designation "as custodian under the Arizona uniform gifts to minors act" or "as custodian under the uniform transfers to minors act" of any other state and the application of this article is necessary to validate the transfer.

-A.R.S. § 14-7671In practical terms, this means older custodial accounts set up under the UGMA framework are not left in legal limbo.
-Arizona's current UTMA rules step in to govern those transfers, provided they otherwise meet the requirements of section 14-7652.
+A.R.S. § 14-7671In practical terms, older custodial accounts set up under the UGMA are not left in legal limbo.
+Arizona's current UTMA rules step in to govern those transfers.
+They just need to meet the requirements of section 14-7652.

 Why This Matters for Families Managing Custodial Accounts

-Custodial accounts are a common way to hold assets for a child until they reach the age of majority.
-Parents, grandparents, and other family members often set up these accounts years or even decades before a child comes of age.
-When the law changed from UGMA to UTMA, this statute ensured that existing accounts would continue to be valid and enforceable.
+Custodial accounts are a common way to hold assets for a child.
+Parents, grandparents, and other family members often set them up years in advance.
+When the law changed from UGMA to UTMA, this statute made sure existing accounts stayed valid.